quicwg/multipath/draft-ietf-quic-multipath.md

 these packets MUST either be acknowledged using ACK_MP frames with packet number space ID 0, or ACK frames, as specified in {{QUIC-TRANSPORT}}.

-However, even if packet without a Connection ID are successfully received on multiple paths, it is RECOMMENDED to only use one of the active paths for sending of ack-elicting packets with zero-length Connection ID as this avoids large ACK frames and ambiguity if loss detection and RTT estimation
+However, even if packets without a Connection ID are successfully received on multiple paths, it is RECOMMENDED to only use one of the active paths for sending of ack-elicting packets with zero-length Connection ID as this avoids large ACK frames and ambiguity if loss detection and RTT estimation